 Disparities in cancer screening and treatment continue to increase death rates for African-Americans, far above those of other ethnicities.

-The American Cancer Society reports that the cancer death rate is 32 percent higher in African American men and 16 percent higher in African American women than in white men and women, respectively.
+The American Cancer Society reports that the cancer death rate is 24% higher in African American men and 16 percent higher in African American women than in white men and women, respectively.

-Cary B. Aarons, MD, a colorectal surgeon and Assistant Professor in the Division of Colon and Rectal Surgery at Penn Medicine, discusses some of the obstacles that may keep African-Americans from getting properly screened and diagnosed for effective treatment.
+Cary B. Aarons, MD, a colon and rectal surgeon at Penn Medicine, discusses some of the obstacles that may keep African-Americans from getting properly screened and diagnosed for effective treatment.
 He gives an honest look at how pervasive the disparities are for breast, colorectal and prostate cancers in particular, and what African American families can do about it.